Home - Library of Research on the Human Microbiome

 This means that many long standing positions are being debunked, and even much of what you read (here or elsewhere) can become quickly outdated.

-See this testing section for examples of current status/limitations of detecting & identifying human microbes.
+See the Testing page for examples of current status/limitations of detecting & identifying human microbes.

 - Intro page.

 - Fecal Microbiota Transplants (FMT) -- FMT questionnaire.

 Blog: Understanding Microbiome Research: https://microbiomethod.blogspot.co.uk/

 Researcher Elisabeth Bik's list of other sources of microbiome info: https://microbiomedigest.com/microbiome-papers-collection/microbiome-blogs-tweeps-and-books/

 Some of 2016's most discussed research papers: https://microbiomedigest.com/2016/12/21/vote-for-the-best-microbiome-papers-of-2016/ | Same for 2017: https://microbiomedigest.com/2017/12/26/vote-for-the-best-microbiome-papers-of-2017/ - https://microbiomedigest.com/2018/01/02/the-best-microbiome-papers-of-2017/

 Use PubPeer's browser addon to see peer discussions of academic publications: https://pubpeer.com/static/faq#29